desharnc27/soccer-draws-probas/readme.md

-Note: this project is not terminated an barely commented, however the most important features work.
+Note: this project is not terminated and barely commented, however the most important features work.
 I would fix the rest if I had time.

 On April 1st, the final draw for soccer world cup 2022 (hosted in Qatar) will be held.
 (Or was held, depending on what day we are today)